 Symptom Possible Solution(s) Operator will not run.
 Power LED is OFF.
 Check that power to the operator is turned ON.
 Transformer may be overheated.
 Turn power off and allow board to cool for several minutes then retest.
 Check for low 115 VAC power and low voltage shorts.
 Check for 115 VAC at terminals 19 and 20.
 If voltage measures OK, check the terminal strip or replace the circuit board.
 Operator will not run.
 Power LED is ON.
+Insure that a minimum of one (1) entrapment protection device is connected and the input it is connected to is enabled (UL 325-DIP switch is ON).
 Push test button or momentarily jumper terminal 1 to terminal 2 (or 1 to 5).
 If the input LED does not come ON, check the terminal strip or replace the circuit board.
 If LED does come ON, proceed to next steps.
 Check Motor: Remove circuit board.
 With power ON, momentarily jumper terminal 19 to terminal 18 with a 14 AWG insulated jumper wire.
 CAUTION - HIGH VOLTAGE.
 The motor should run.
 With power ON, momentarily jumper terminal 19 to terminal 17 with a 14 AWG insulated jumper wire.
 CAUTION - HIGH VOLTAGE.
-The motor should run in the opposite direction of the above step.
+The motor should run.
 If the motor runs in both steps above, replace the control board.
 If the motor does not run, or runs in only one direction, problem can be a bad motor, motor capacitor, wire connections from the control board to the motor or a bad control board.
 Secondary operator motor will not run.
 Check that SW-1, switch 6 is ON.
 Remove circuit board.
 Momentarily jumper terminal 19 to the primary/secondary connection terminal block terminal 1, then to terminal 2 with a 14 AWG insulated jumper wire.
 CAUTION - HIGH VOLTAGE.
 The secondary motor should run one way, then the other way as power is applied to each terminal.
 If the secondary motor runs in both directions, replace the control board.
 If secondary motor does not run, or runs in only one direction, problem can be in the wiring from the primary to secondary operator, bad secondary motor or motor capacitor.